All posts

 The pattern across states is that formation cost is a one-time event, but entity maintenance is perpetual.
 A Wyoming LLC that costs $100 to form has a $60 annual obligation.
 A Delaware LLC has a $300 annual obligation.
 A California LLC — regardless of where the founder lives or where revenue is generated — has an $800 minimum franchise tax that applies even if the entity earns no income.

-The structure indicates that founders who formed entities in multiple states (a common pattern among those who started with one formation agent and switched to another) may have parallel maintenance obligations for entities they no longer actively use but never formally dissolved.
+Founders who formed entities in multiple states (a common pattern among those who started with one formation agent and switched to another) may have parallel maintenance obligations for entities they no longer actively use but never formally dissolved.

 Registered agent renewal